end-line/end-line/project-documentation/neh-draft-proposal.md

 ### Advisory Board

+Forthcoming, but we plan to ask our current external advisor, listed below, to join.

 Singer, Kate, PhD, Associate Professor, Department of English, Mount Holyoke College.

-[more tk]

 ## Abstract